rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 CCI is not automatically enabled in either situation.
 A combination of the `--include-parts-dir`, `--merge`, and `--parts-out-dir` flags are needed to produce this behavior.
 This RFC provides a minimal set of tools that allow developers of build systems, like Bazel and Buck2, to create rules for these scenarios.

 With separate `--out-dir`s, copying item docs to an output destination is needed.
 Rustdoc will never support the entire breadth of workflows needed to merge arbitrary directories, and will rely on users to run external commands like `mv`, `cp`, `rsync`, `scp`, etc. for these purposes.
-Most users are expected to use a single `--out-dir` for all crates, in which case these external tools are not needed.
+Most users are expected to continue to use a single `--out-dir` for all crates, in which case these external tools are not needed.
+It is expected that build systems with the need to be hermetic will use separate `--out-dir`s for `--merge=none`, while Cargo will continue to use the same `--out-dir` for every rustdoc invocation.

 ## Compatibility

 This RFC does not alter previous compatibility guarantees made about the output of rustdoc.
 In particular it does not stabilize the presence of the rendered cross-crate information files, their content, or the HTML generated by rustdoc.

-In the same way that the [rustdoc HTML output is unstable](https://rust-lang.github.io/rfcs/2963-rustdoc-json.html#:~:text=The%20HTML%20output%20of%20rustdoc,into%20a%20different%20format%20impractical), the content of `doc.parts` will be considered unstable.
+The content of `doc.parts` will be considered unstable.
 Between versions of rustdoc, breaking changes to the content of `doc.parts` should be expected.
 Only the presence of a `doc.parts` directory is promised, under `--parts-out-dir`.
 Merging cross-crate information generated by disparate versions of rustdoc is not supported.
 To detect whether `doc.parts` is compatible, rustdoc includes a version number in these files (see New directory: `doc.parts`).

 The implementation of the RFC itself is designed to produce only minimal changes to cross-crate info files and the HTML output of rustdoc.
 Exhaustively, the implementation is allowed to
 * Change the sorting order of trait implementations, type implementations, and other cross-crate info in the HTML output of rustdoc.